DHAiRYA2048/VAR/README.md

 # Steps

-## 1. Image Tokenization (VQVAE)
+## 1. Image tokenization (VQVAE)

 1.1 Input Image

-1.2 Encoder: Extract latent features from the image
+1.2 Encoder: Extract laten features from the image

 1.3 Quantization:
   - Apply a convolution (`quant_conv`) to the latent feature map.
   - Use `VectorQuantizer2` to:
     • Downsample the feature map at multiple scales (as defined by `v_patch_nums`).
-    • For each scale, compute nearest codebook vector (with optional L2‑normalization).
+    • For each scale, compute nearest codebook vector.
     • Aggregate quantized outputs with residual refinement (via one of: non‑shared, fully shared, or partially shared `φ` layers).

 1.4 Output: Multi‑scale discrete tokens (and reconstruction loss computed via MSE)

-## 2. Preparing Transformer Inputs
+## 2. Prepare transformer inputs

 2.1 Teacher‑Forcing Setup:
   - Extract ground-truth token indices from VQVAE output (via `f_to_idxBl_or_fhat`).